galihpermana29/terrahash-fe/README.md

 - `updateNFTMetadata()` or `TokenUpdateNftsTransaction()`: Update NFT certificate data
 - `createTopicWithMemo()` or `TopicCreateTransaction()`: Initialize topic
 - `submitMessageToTopic()` or `TopicMessageSubmitTransaction()`: Record events lease or objection

+## Why Hedera?

+### ESG Credentials

+Hedera's carbon-negative footprint is a massive strategic advantage.
+It perfectly aligns with Africa's Sustainable Development Goals (SDGs) and unlocks a new wave of Impact & ESG Investors who are mandated to invest in sustainable projects.

+### Enterprise Governance

+A government will not build its national infrastructure on an anonymous protocol.
+The Hedera Governing Council (Google, Standard Bank) provides a stable, transparent, and world-class governance model that enterprise and public-sector clients can trust.

+### Unmatched Transparency

+The HCS is our core transparency engine.
+When a new land title is proposed, we broadcast the claim to a public HCS topic.
+This create an auditable public feed for our 30-day verification period, allowing anyone to monitor new titles and ensuring all dispute claims are logged transparently.

+---

 ## Prerequisites